-The Los Angeles Film School's Military Services Department supports veterans and active-duty service members who want to pursue their education in the field of entertainment and media arts.
+The Los Angeles Film School's Military Benefits Department supports veterans and active-duty service members who want to pursue their education in the field of entertainment and media arts.
 We offer:

-- Military advisors who understand the culture and lingo - Yellow Ribbon tuition contributions with no maximum cap - Help navigating the application process for GI Bill® benefits and other financial aid - Credit for applicable military training and education
+- Military advisors who understand the culture and lingo - Yellow Ribbon tuition contributions with no maximum cap - Help navigating the application process for GI Bill® benefits - Credit for applicable military training and education

-Additional information regarding specific policies and procedures as well as special services and events for military and veteran students is available on our website at lafetumedu/military or by contacting the team at military@lafilm.edu.
+Additional information regarding specific policies and procedures as well as special services and events for military and veteran students is available on our website at lafilm.edu/military or by contacting the team at military@lafilm.edu.